 A U.S. Department of Energy (DOE) Zero Energy Ready Home (ZERH) is a home that meets all of the criteria found in the DOE ZERH National Program Requirements.
 DOE ZERH are verified by a qualified third party and are at least 40% to 50% more energy efficient than a typical new home.
 This generally corresponds to a Home Energy Rating System (HERS) Index Score in the low 50s, depending on the size of the home and region in which it is built.
 All DOE ZERH are so efficient that the addition of an onsite renewable energy system can offset most or all of the home’s annual energy consumption.

 All-Electric New Construction

 As the electrical grid decarbonizes due to an increasing supply of renewable energy generation, municipalities and counties looking for ways to further reduce greenhouse gas emissions from burning fossil fuels have adopted ordinances or building codes that require newly constructed buildings to be all-electric.
-There are currently 30 jurisdictions in California that have passed all-electric new construction mandates, in addition to dozens of cities across the U.S. that are considering such a move.
+There are currently more than 40 jurisdictions in California that have passed all-electric new construction mandates, in addition to dozens of cities across the U.S. that are considering such a move.
 Building beneficial electrification involves installing energy-efficient electric equipment—such as heat pumps for space heating and cooling, heat pump water heaters, and induction cooktops—in place of combustion-fueled (typically propane or natural gas) equipment.
 Benefits of electrification include better indoor air quality, safety from gas leaks, savings from no first costs of natural gas infrastructure installation, as well as fewer emissions from a cleaner electrical grid.

 International Green Construction Code (IgCC)